clojure-doc/clojure-doc.github.io/content/md/articles/language/interop.md

     (.translate  0 10)))  ; ⇒ #<Point java.awt.point[x=10,y=10]
 ```

+Each method is called on the original object -- the first argument
-The `doto` macro returns its first argument as a result.
+to `doto` -- and it returns that same object as the result.

 ## How to Access Java Fields